Swiss cheese model: Active and latent failures

-In the early days of the Swiss Cheese model, late 1980 to about 1992, attempts were made to combine two theories: James Reason's multi-layer defence model and Willem Albert Wagenaar's tripod theory of accident causation.
-This resulted in a period in which the Swiss Cheese diagram was represented with the slices of cheese labelled as Active Failures, Preconditions and Latent Failures.
+In the early days of the Swiss cheese model, late 1980 to about 1992, attempts were made to combine two theories: James Reason's multi-layer defence model and Willem Albert Wagenaar's tripod theory of accident causation.
+This resulted in a period in which the Swiss cheese diagram was represented with the slices of cheese labelled 'active failures', 'preconditions' and 'latent failures'.

-These attempts to combine these theories still causes confusion today.
-A more correct version of the combined theories is shown with the Active Failures (now called immediate causes) Precondition and Latent Failure (now called underlying causes) shown as the reason each barrier (slice of cheese) has a hole in it and the slices of cheese as the barriers.
+The attempts to combine these theories still cause confusion today.
+A more correct version of the combined theories is shown with the active failures (now called immediate causes), preconditions and latent failures (now called underlying causes) shown as the reason each barrier (slice of cheese) has a hole in it, and the slices of cheese as the barriers.

-Applications
+Examples of applications

+The framework has been applied to a range of areas including aviation safety, various engineering domains, emergency service organizations, and as the principle behind layered security, as used in computer security and defense in depth.

-The same framework can be applicable in some areas of healthcare.
+The model was used in some areas of healthcare.
 For example, a latent failure could be the similar packaging of two drugs that are then stored close to each other in a pharmacy.
 This failure would be a contributory factor in the administration of the wrong drug to a patient.
 Such research led to the realization that medical error can be the result of "system flaws, not character flaws", and that greed, ignorance, malice or laziness are not the only causes of error.

+The Swiss cheese model is nowadays widely used within process safety.
+Each slice of cheese is usually associated to a safety-critical system, often with the support of bow-tie diagrams.
+This use has become particularly common when applied to oil and gas drilling and production, both for illustrative purposes and to support other processes, such as asset integrity management and incident investigation.

-The framework has also been applied to a range of other areas.
-For example, Lubnau, Lubnau, and Okray apply the model to the engineering of firefighting systems, aiming to reduce human errors by "inserting additional layers of cheese into the system", namely the techniques of Crew Resource Management.
+Lubnau, Lubnau II, and Okray apply the model to the engineering of firefighting systems, aiming to reduce human errors by "inserting additional layers of cheese into the system", namely the techniques of Crew Resource Management.

 Olson and Raz apply the model to improve deception in the methodology of experimental studies, with multiple thin layers of cheese representing subtle components of deception which hide the study hypothesis.